knative/docs/docs/versioned/install/installing-kourier.md

 You need:

-- A Kubernetes cluster created.
+- A Kubernetes cluster with the Knative Serving component installed.

 ## Supported Kourier versions